guillaumeBellec/guillaumeBellec.github.io/README.md

 <img src="image_moi.jpg" alt="Photo" width="100px" />

-  I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience at EPFL, Switzerland.
-Before that, I completed my PhD with Wolfgang Maass in the Institute of Theoretical Computer Science of TU Graz in Austria.
-I develop theories of computation and learning in neural networks to advance our understanding of the brain.
-A major achievement of my PhD was to show that intelligence can emerge in networks of spiking neurons from local learning rules.
-In constrast to classical machine learning, these models are compatile with a number of observations from neuroscience, and new mathematical theories were required.
+  I develop theories to advance our understanding of brains and intelligent machines.
+I studied artificial intelligence during my Master in Paris and I completed my PhD with Wolfgang Maass in the Institute for Theoretical Computer Science of TU Graz in Austria.
+I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience at EPFL in Switzerland.

-  Through my research, I learnt a lot about machine learning.
-As I am passionate about music, I wanted to see if I could also build a useful application out of that, so I developed [ChordAI](http://chordai.net/) with Vivien Seguy.
+  Passionate about music, I dedicated some time to develop [ChordAI](http://chordai.net/) with Vivien Seguy.
 This mobile app can recognize guitar chords in real-time using deep learning technology.
-It is available for download since 2019 and I hope that it will help amator musicians practicing their instruments.
+It's available for download on your smartphone and I hope that it will help amator musicians practicing their instruments.

 # Code resources